dewhallez/Creative_Agency/README.md

-A simple website with learning HTML and CSS, some Javascript as well
+A simple website project learning HTML and CSS, some Javascript with Traversy Media on Youtube.